conjurer-rich/conjurer-web/_pages/our-approach.md

 - Aligning problem-solving efforts with organizational goals.
 - Continuously iterating and improving systems and processes.

-{% include call-to-action.html text="Learn more about Solve it" link="/sense-share-solve/solve-it" %}
+{% include call-to-action.html button_text="Learn more about Solve it" url="/sense-share-solve/solve-it" %}

 ---